winstonjs/winston/UPGRADE-3.0.md

 logger.add(new winston.transports.Console());
 ```

+- `winston.Logger` will no longer do automatic splat interpolation by default.
+  Be sure to use `formats.splat()` to enable this functionality.
 - `winston.Logger` will no longer respond with an error when logging with no
   transports
 - `winston.Logger` will no longer respond with an error if the same transports